Hat-trick hero Havertz dusts off the cobwebs to kickstart Chelsea career | Goal.com

 After two less than stellar showings in his opening appearances for Chelsea, there were some - believe it or not - who were already beginning to question whether the Blues were right to spend an initial £62 million ($79m) on the Germany playmaker.

-Of course there will be tougher tests to come for Havertz and Chelsea, but his treble against the Championship side will at least keep the Twitter trolls quiet for a few days at least.
+Of course there will be tougher tests to come for Havertz and Chelsea, but his treble against the Championship side will keep the Twitter trolls quiet for a few days at least.

 It was Abraham who opened the scoring on the night following a mistake from Barnsley defender Aapo Halme, with his error undermining a positive start from the visitors.

-From there, though, Havertz took over, with the 21-year-old opening his account for his new club having latched onto a pass from Mount that was cleverly dummied by Abraham.
+From there Havertz took over, with the 21-year-old opening his account for his new club having latched onto a pass from Mount that was cleverly dummied by Abraham.

 Havertz added two more goals of his own with simple finishes laid on by assists from Abraham to claim the match ball before being replaced on the 66th minute, with his performance giving Lampard food for thought in terms of his role going forward as he reaches full match fitness.

 “He has played in several positions through his career," Lampard said ahead of kick-off.
-"Number eight, 10, a lot last year on the right.
+"No 8, 10, a lot last year on the right.
 I have my own ideas of where I see him playing going forward.

 "The main point now is to get him fit.
 He is heavily in pre-season mode, and because of the situation we have we’re not in the position to bring in players on big money where we can wait and integrate him into the team.